jorgenpt/Polish/README.md

 4. Copy appcast.xml, releasenotes.html, html/polish.js and html/polish.css to
    your webserver.
-Put the zip of your app into a subdir called 'updates' unless you changed 'release\_dir' and 'release\_url', and name it *MyExampleApp 0.1.zip* for example - the filename must be in this format, where *MyExampleApp* is whatever you set `app\_name` to in config.py, and 0.1 is the name of the release description file minus the extension.
+Put the zip of your app into a subdir called 'updates' unless you changed 'release\_dir' and 'release\_url', and name it *MyExampleApp 0.1.zip* - the filename must be in this format, where *MyExampleApp* is whatever you set `app\_name` to in config.py, and 0.1 is the name of the release description file minus the extension.

 That's it!
 Point your Sparkle setup to this new appcast, and you should be good to go.
 See [Sparkle Setup][4] for more information on how to set your app up with Sparkle and set the appcast URL.

+For a more complete description of initial setup, see [Initial Setup][8].
+For a more complete description of the steps to add a new release, see [Publishing An Update][9].

 Further customization
 ---------------------